Ilaaka

-Ilaaka released worldwide on 12th May 1989, and received mixed reviews from critics.
-Nonthenless, it was a commercial success at the box office.
+Ilaaka was released worldwide on 12 May 1989 and received mixed reviews from critics.
+Nonetheless, it was a commercial success at the box office.

 Plot

-Ilaaka is the story of Raja who always stands against injustice and corruption.
+Ilaaka is the story of Raja, who always stands against injustice and corruption.
 Raja is in love with Vidya, the school master's daughter.
 He is supported by Inspector Suraj Verma.
 Their fight is against the 'Father of Evil', Naagar, as he controls the entire Ilaaka (area).
 Sub-Inspector Neha is the love of Suraj.
 Inspector Dharam Verma has a score to settle with Naagar.
 Naagar unleashes his reign of terror.